 Significant issues to note include:

-- The safety of all participants is of paramount importance and for the 2020 outdoor season ALL licensed events (both level 1 and level 2) must be held at venues that have achieved or are actively working towards TrackMark accreditation.
+- The safety of all participants is of paramount importance therefore ALL licensed events (both Level 1 and Level 2) must be held at venues that have achieved or are actively working towards TrackMark accreditation.

 The following conditions will continue to apply: